alansf/grax-salesforce/README.md

 ### GRAX Development

 Open use Force IDE 2 or deploy to scratch org using commands below.

+1. Clone this repository from GitHub using the following command:

+    ```bash
+    git clone https://github.com/HardingPoint/GRAXForSFDC && cd GRAXForSFDC

 1. Create a new scratch environment or use IDE.